RAINHOUND-cmd/VILA-SETUP/README.md

 # Pre-Installation Checklist:

-1. Enable WSL 2
-Run these lines in PowerShell as an administrator: wsl --install wsl --set-default-version 2
+1. Enable WSL 2 by running these lines in PowerShell as an administrator:

+      wsl --install

+      wsl --set-default-version 2

 2. Install Ubuntu 22.04 (or 20.04) from Microsoft Store and open it at least once to finish initialization.

 3. Install the combined NVIDIA driver for Windows + WSL Download from NVIDIA → “CUDA on WSL” package.

-      Run: nvidia-smi inside WSL should show your GPU and CUDA version.
+      Run _nvidia-smi_ inside WSL, it should show your GPU and CUDA version.

 4. Install Miniconda inside WSL: